 Working out what a Juvenile Dracorex Might Look Like

 Yesterday, we published a couple of images of new models by Safari Ltd. The 2012 product catalogue produced by this American company depicted a scene with one of their new Wild Safari Dinos models – Dracorex very prominent.
 We commented on this picture and changed the original pterosaur image from a Rhamphorhynchus which lived during the Jurassic, replacing it with an image of the Carnegie Collectibles Quetzalcoatlus, which is more in keeping with the Late Cretaceous, the time when Dracorex lived.
 We decided to modify the image and add a juvenile Dracorex to the scene.

-We mentioned that it would be interesting to try and re-size an image of the Dracorex replica, alter the colouration slightly and then re-insert into the artwork so that a juvenile Pachycephalosaur could be included.
+We mentioned that it would be interesting to try and re-size an image of the Dracorex replica, alter the colouration slightly and then re-insert into the artwork so that a juvenile pachycephalosaur could be included.
 Using our limited photoshop skills, team members at Everything Dinosaur set about altering the picture so that a young dinosaur could be depicted.

 The Safari Ltd Picture with a Juvenile Dracorex

-Picture Credit: Safari Ltd/Everything Dinosaur
+Picture credit: Safari Ltd/Everything Dinosaur